Frequently Asked Questions

 Can I link to you?

 You can, but please do remember that I am not an affiliate of your site unless you have applied and I have accepted.
-If I have not accepted you as an affiliate, you may not link to me under the title "Affiliates", because that would be to mislead your visitors into thinking your site has gone through that process when it actually hasn't.
+If I have not accepted you as an affiliate, you may not link to me under the title "Affiliates", because that would mislead your visitors into thinking your site has gone through that process when it actually hasn't.
 "Affiliates" is not just a fancy way of saying links; it implies a mutual relationship.

 But if you're not doing it in a misleading way, you generally don't need to ask before linking to someone.
 Links help a site spread and gain an audience, both directly by channeling visitors from the linking site to the linked and indirectly by raising the linked site's search engine rankings.
 There are very few webmasters who would be opposed to that.